 - You were overweight before pregnancy

 - You have high blood pressure (also known as hypertension)

 Proper management of gestational diabetes can prevent complications during pregnancy and delivery.
-The nationally recognized Whittier Institute for Diabetes offers special programs for women who have pre-existing diabetes (before becoming pregnant), or who develop gestational diabetes.
+The nationally recognized Scripps Whittier Diabetes Institute offers special programs for women who have pre-existing diabetes (before becoming pregnant), or who develop gestational diabetes.